RazaShehryar/react-native-discord-bar/README.md

 # react-native-discord-bar

-A simple to use React Native Drag & Drop component like Discord Server Bar.
+A simple to use React Native Drag & Drop component like Discord Server Bar using react-native-draggable-grid & react-native-animatable.

 ## Installation